Kahlil Gibran said: “Desire is half of life; indifference is half of death.”

 Buckwheat Crepes with Gruyere and Leeks

-For the crepe (I prefer "The All New Joy of Cooking" recipe for buckwheat crepes because they are lighter)
+For the crepe (Adapted from "The All New Joy of Cooking" recipe)

 ½ cup buckwheat flour

 1 teaspoon salt